fluidattacks/awesome-cvelabs/README.md

 * Quantity: FortiGuard
 * Productiviy: FortiGuard
-* Activity (oposite to Inactivity, with the oldest "First" parameter): Synopsys
+* Activity (oposite to Inactivity, with the most recent "Last" parameter): Nozomi Networks
 * Diversity (oposite to Concentration, with the oldest "First" parameter): Qualys
 * Oldest: Tenable